1995 Puerto Rico Open

 The 1995 Puerto Rico Open was a women's tennis tournament played on outdoor hard courts at the San Juan Central Park in San Juan in Puerto Rico that was part of Tier III of the 1995 WTA Tour.
-It was the twelfth edition of the tournament and was held from February 27 through March 5, 1995.
+It was the ninth and last edition of the tournament and was held from February 27 through March 5, 1995.
 Unseeded Joannette Kruger won the singles title.